-Born into a poor family of tailors in Bari, Italy, John Flora came to America December 17, 1962 in search of a dream.
-Arriving at the age of 10 impoverished and speaking no English, Mr. Flora grew up in the predominately Italian neighborhood of Bensonhurst in Brooklyn, New York.
+John Flora was born into a poor family of tailors in Bari, Italy, but followed his dreams to America, arriving on December 17, 1962, impoverished and speaking no English.
+He grew up in the predominately Italian neighborhood of Bensonhurst in Brooklyn, New York.